Your Questions About the Flu Vaccine

 How Well Will the Flu Vaccine Protect Me Against the Flu?

-Each spring, public health experts around the world predict which three flu strains are most likely to circulate and cause illness in the coming flu season.
+Each spring, public health experts around the world predict which flu strains are most likely to circulate and cause illness in the coming flu season.
 Based on their predictions, the flu vaccine is formulated to protect against those three or four strains.
 When the experts have made a good match, the vaccine is up to 90% effective in healthy adults.

 Sometimes the flu virus will outsmart the experts and transform itself between their prediction and the beginning of the flu season.
 It might even change in the middle of a flu season.
 Then the flu strains in the vaccine won't match the strains in circulation.

 Even if the vaccine isn't a perfect match it's still worth getting, experts say.
-Each vaccine protects against three different flu strains, so chances are at least one of them is circulating in any given season.
+Each vaccine protects against three to four different flu strains, so chances are at least one of them is circulating in any given season.
 Plus, when you get vaccinated against one strain of flu virus, your body makes antibodies that protect you against related strains, even if they're not exactly the same.

 When Do I Need to Get the Vaccine?